f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/secure-network-fabric/README.md

 ### 1.5.4 Site Registration

-Go back to F5 Distributed Cloud Console and select **Multi-Cloud Network Connect** service.
+Go back to the Console and select **Multi-Cloud Network Connect** service.
 Navigate to **Site Management** and proceed to **Registrations**.
 You will see the site with pending registration.
 Accept the registration.

 ![alt text](./assets/xc_sm_site_approve.png)